OmarElzero/Github-Course/GRADUATION_PROJECT.md

-# 🎓 Git & GitHub Workshop: Graduation Project
+# 🎓 Git & GitHub Course: Graduation Project

 **Project:** Build, Deploy, and Contribute to a Personal Portfolio Website